 TIP: Clean on an overcast day, early in the morning or in the evening

-For a thorough scrub from your roof, you’ll want to invest in a window wiper or squeegee.
+For a thorough scrub, you’ll want to invest in a window wiper or squeegee.
 Just don’t step on the panels themselves because it can lead to micro-cracks on the surface of the panels.

 IMPORTANT: If cleaning your panels from the ground is not possible, do not attempt to access your rooftop unless you have the appropriate safety equipment and training.
 If you don’t, hire a suitably qualified professional instead.